Dr. David O. Kashinski, Ph.D.

 Photonics Research Center

-In January 2007, Dr. Kashinski earned a Master of Science in physics, and he completed a Doctor of Philosophy in July 2010.
+In January 2007, Dr. Kashinski earned a master's degree in physics, and he completed doctorate in July 2010.
 His dissertation research centered on conducting electronic structure calculations of both ground and excited molecular states required for dissociative recombination studies of electrons with N₂H⁺.

-Dr. Kashinski began his appointment at West Point in summer 2010, teaching introductory physics.
-In early 2013, his appointment transitioned to the tenure track, and he began teaching in the advanced physics program while also serving as a researcher in the Photonics Research Center.
+Dr. Kashinski began his appointment at USMA in summer 2010, teaching introductory physics.
+In early 2013, his appointment transitioned to the tenure track, and he began teaching in the advanced physics program while also serving as a Photonics Research Center researcher.
 He earned the rank of associate professor and tenure in 2016 and the rank of professor in 2021.
-He has held multiple leadership and governance roles within the Department of Physics and Nuclear Engineering, the Photonics Research Center and the academy.
+He has held multiple leadership and governance roles within the physics department, the Photonics Research Center and the academy.

 All of these research initiatives remain ongoing and include cadet researchers at all levels.